heptonion/DQ/readme.md

 Error messages are usually very helpful and sometimes very misleading.

-For example, the interpreter is perfectly happy to let you reference a name that's not been defined:
+**Note** that the interpreter is perfectly happy to let you reference a name that's not been defined:
 ```
 dq> printRepr wat